mozilla/releases-comm-central/mail/test/resources/mozmill/docs/index.rst

    Inherits from :class:`jsbridge.CLI` which inherits from :class:`mozrunner.CLI`.

    All the heavy lifting is handled by jsbridge and mozrunner.
-If you are subclassing this in order to creat a new command line interface be sure to call :func:`super` on all related methods.
+If you are subclassing this in order to create a new command line interface be sure to call :func:`super` on all related methods.

    .. attribute:: runner_class